• Home

 Coercion, persuasion and consent: How did the Bolsheviks hold on to power?

-When the results of the Constituent Assembly elections were announced, the failure of the Bolsheviks to achieve a majority (See right) meant that Lenin either had to resign or find another way to govern which did not depend on the legitimacy of popular election.
+When the results of the Constituent Assembly elections were announced, the failure of the Bolsheviks to achieve a majority (See below) meant that Lenin either had to resign or find another way to govern which did not depend on the legitimacy of popular election and the consent of the governed.

 Picture